99th General Assembly, 2nd Regular Session

 In addition to his legislative duties, Rep. Neely is a physician at Cameron Regional Medical Center.
 He also is a veteran of the United States Army and a member of the American Legion.
 In addition, Rep. Neely served on the Cameron School Board from 1995 to 2005.

 Rep. Neely is a graduate of the University of Missouri-Columbia and received his D.O. from the Kansas City University of Medicine and Biosciences.
+He also participated in post-baccalaureate studies at California State University, Long Beach (CSULB).

 He currently resides in Cameron with his wife Sandra.